CreatingChange/Intermediate/README.md

 ##Complete the Functionality

 Now let's create some content that we want to appear when we click the top left hand image.
+Let's get a replacement image.
+On the top of this page (by README.md), save rsz_trans_symbol.jpg by right-clicking it and downloading it.
+Save it in your img folder.

 Go back to your `index.html` file and place everything inside of the `<div id=click_image>` and `</div>` tags where you see it in the code snippet below.

 ```html
 <div class="col-md-6">